openchatui/openchat/README.md

 > [!TIP]
 > - Change the external port by editing `ports` and the internal app port by `environment: PORT` and `AUTH_URL`.
-> - Persist data: by default `./prisma:/prisma` stores the SQLite database on the host.
+> - Optional (persist SQLite outside the image): mount `./data:/app/data` and set `SQLITE_URL=file:/app/data/openchat.db` (DB defaults to sqlite in the image).
+Avoid mounting `/prisma` to prevent overriding bundled migrations.
 > - Switch to PostgreSQL: set `DB=postgres` and provide `DATABASE_URL` in `environment`.
 You can add a separate Postgres service if needed.

 # Features